 The American Constitution has a wisely complex system of jurisdiction because it aims to protect, as its Preamble says, both “the general Welfare” and “the Blessings of Liberty” enjoyed by individuals—not just one or the other.

 Influence is not coercion; moreover, as I have suggested above, it is impossible for any governmental body to avoid exercising influence in one direction or another when it comes to issues of symbolic meaning.
 Of course it takes vigilance to police the bright line dividing influence from coercion.
 But so long as it is not coercive, public affirmation of faith in God is much more than a knick-knack.
-It is a form of influence that can help make religious liberty itself more secure.
+It is a form of influence that can help make all forms of individual liberty—including religious liberty—more secure.

 Copyright © 2015 by Graham Walker